praveek/launch.en/help/launch-reference/managing-resources/rules.md

 **Events (If):** The event is what you want the rule to look for.
 This is defined by choosing an event, any applicable conditions, and any exceptions.

 **Actions (Then):** Triggers occur after a rule's events take place and all conditions are satisfied.
-A rule in Launch can trigger as many discrete actions as you want, and you can control the order in which these actions occur.
+A rule in [!DNL Launch] can trigger as many discrete actions as you want, and you can control the order in which these actions occur.
 For example, a single rule for an e-commerce Thank You page can trigger your analytics tools and third-party tags from a single rule.
 There is no need to create separate rules for each extension or tag.

 You can add more event types.
 Multiple events are joined with an OR, so the rule's conditions will be evaluated if any of the events are met.

-Important: Changes do not take effect until they are [published](/help/launch-reference/publishing/overview.md).
+>[!Important] Changes do not take effect until they are [published](/help/launch-reference/publishing/overview.md).

 ## Events and conditions (if)